Connect Salesforce to Microsoft Cloud App Security

 In the Salesforce settings page, on the API tab, click Follow this link, depending on which instance you want to install.

-This opens the Salesforce log on page.
+This opens the Salesforce sign in page.
 Enter your credentials to allow Cloud App Security access to your team's Salesforce app.

 Salesforce will ask you if you want to allow Cloud App Security access to your team information and activity log and perform any activity as any team member.
 To proceed, click Allow.

-At this point, you will receive a success or failure notice regarding the deployment.
+At this point, you'll receive a success or failure notice for the deployment.
 Cloud App Security is now authorized in Salesforce.com.

 Back in the Cloud App Security console, you should see the Salesforce was successfully connected message.